A warm welcome from the Nursery team!

 Home school teddy bear

-Each week, one child will be selected at random each Friday to take a bear home with them then return it the following Monday.
-A book will also be sent home so that you can write about what your child and the bear did over the weekend.
+Each week, one child will be selected at random to take a teddy home with them then return it the following Monday.
+A book will also be sent home so that you can write about what your child and the teddy did over the weekend.
+We can't wait to see what adventures our class teddies Honey and Sam get up to!

 Last year, nursery children thoroughly enjoyed visiting the library each week and benefitted greatly from being read to.
-Children will visit nursery every Friday and will return the book each Monday.
+Children will visit nursery every Monday or Friday and will return the book each Monday or the start of their school week.

-Tuesday is my non-contact time where I will be out of class.
-Mrs Tait and Mrs Clennel will cover the class during this time.
+Wednesday afternoon is my non-contact time where I will be out of class.
+Mrs Clennell will cover the class during this time.

 Although we appreciate that children love showing their toys, please can you discourage your child from bringing personal possessions into nursery as much as possible.
 In the past, children have lost or broken their toys and it can be very distressing for them.